nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 8. Other getter methods are then called to obtain the necessary parameters used to instantiate an Activity object.
 These getter methods are omitted in the sequence diagram.
 9. The `ActivityCreateCommand` object then adds the respective costs to each `Person` object involved in the activity using the `ActivityCreateCommand#addAllActivityCost` method.
 10. Using the updated details as parameters, the `ActivityCreateCommand` object instantiates an `Activity` object to represent the new activity.
-11. The `Session#addActivity` method is called to add the new `Activity` object into the list of activities.
+11. Then, the `Session#addActivity` method is called to add the new `Activity` object into the list of activities.
 12. After the activity is added to the `Session` object, `Manager#saveProfile` is called to save the changes to the local storage file.
 13. The `Manager` object then runs `Storage#saveProfileToFile` to save the updated profile to the local storage file.
 14. The `ActivityCreateCommand` object then prints a message indicating that an activity has been successfully created with `TextUi#printlnMessage`.